usercrixus/42exam4/README.md

-# 🐚 Mini Shell Executor in C
+# 🐚 Microshell 42 exam4

 This project implements a minimal Unix shell emulator in C that supports: